cljsinfo/cljs.info/00-scrap/faqs.md

 programming languages and environments.
 Defaults inform convention and set the tone for everything else.

+Why should I use ClojureScript instead of &lt;other language that compiles to JS&gt;?

+The thing that distinguishes ClojureScript from other compile-to-js languages are the powerful ideas behind Clojure.
+Specifically, it's excellent defaults: pure functions, explicit state management, immutable data, persistent data structures, and powerful data types.

+When evaluating programming languages, it is popular to focus on syntax differences instead of conceptual differences.
+The abstractions you use to build your program matter far more than the syntax of the language.

+Many other compile-to-js languages are mostly syntax sugar over JS or add a handful of ideas to JavaScript.
+Few languages change the defaults of JS, resulting in programs that have similar structure (and similar bugs and problems) despite being written in a "different language".

 ## When is JavaScript a better choice than ClojureScript?

 Sometimes the inverse of a question can provide insight to the original (TODO: